Pavle Radinović

 Pavle Radinović, sometimes Radenović, (Павле Радиновић; fl.
 1371–d.
 1415), was one of the most powerful Bosnian nobleman under Tvrtko I (r.
 1377–1391), Dabiša (r.
 1391–1395), Jelena Gruba (r.
 1395–98), Ostoja (r.
 1398–1404), Tvrtko II (r.
 1404–1409) and Ostoja again (r.
 1409–1418).
-He was head of Radinović-Pavlović noble family, a powerful magnate family whose initially possessions spread from central to eastern Bosnia, gravitating around the Prača - Miljacka river axis, between the Krivaja Drina and the Upper Bosna rivers, the seat in Borač and Pavlovac between Prača and Rogatica.
-He held mines in Olovo and Fojnica.
+He was a knez.
+The head of Radinović-Pavlović noble family, a powerful magnate clan whose initially possessions spread from central to eastern Bosnia, gravitating around the Prača - Miljacka river axis, between the Krivaja Drina and the Upper Bosna rivers, with the seat in Borač and Pavlovac between Prača and Rogatica, and also held mines in Olovo and Fojnica.

+Pavle was assassinated near the Royal court in Sutjeska on 24 August 1415, by his compatriots and fellow noblemen, Duke Sandalj Hranić, Duke Vukmir of Zlatonosović's, Župan Dragiša of Dinjčić's, and Knez Vuk Hranić, Sandalj's brother.
+The circumstances surrounding the assassination were recorded by Ivan Gundulić, Ragusan diplomat at the Bosnian court in Sutjeska, who was present on the scene to witness the entire affair.

 Early life

 His father was Radin Jablanić (fl.
 1380–d.
-1397), who had possessions in Krivaja and around the Prača river.
-It is possible his sister or cousin was Kujava Radinović, the second consort of Stephen Ostoja.
-He was brought up at the Bosnian court.
+1387), who had possessions in Krivaja and around the Prača river.
+The second consort of Stephen Ostoja, Kujava Radinović, was his close cousin, maybe even sister.
+He was brought up at the King Tvrtko I's royal court in Sutjeska.

 Service and vassalage

 Tvrtko I's reign

-His scribe was Radosav Milosalić, mentioned in Pavle's charter (March 25, 1387).
+His scribe was Radosav Milosalić, mentioned in Pavle's charter from 25 March 1387, during the reign of king Tvrtko I.

 Dabiša's reign

 After Tvrtko's death, Pavle greatly expanded his realm, and held besides the hereditary territory around the rivers of Krivaja and Prača, the town of Borač near Vlasenica, the market of Prača, the mine of Olovo.

 In 1392, Radič Sanković and his brother Beljak tried to sell Konavle to the Republic of Ragusa.
 The same year on May 15, Radič issued a charter to Ragusan merchants enabling them to trade in his territories.
 However, a council meeting was convoked by the king or nobility that objected the sale; Vlatko Vuković and Pavle Radenović were sent against Radič in December 1391 after receiving the council's blessings.
 The two captured Radič and occupied Konavle, dividing it between themselves, despite protests from Ragusa.
 The holding of Konavle meant that Pavle held several custom offices towards Ragusa, one of which was shared with Vlatko on Konavljanske Ledenice.
 Vuković died shortly after this, and was succeeded by his nephew Sandalj Hranić, who continued to struggle against Radič.

 When Stephen Dabiša (r.
 1391–1395) died in September 1395, he had designated King Sigismund of Hungary, the husband of his cousin, Queen Mary, as his successor.
 Mary, however, had predeceased Dabiša, dying in May the same year.
 The Bosnian nobility refused to recognize Sigismund as king, as his right had rested in his status as Mary's husband.
-Instead, the nobility installed Jelena Gruba, his widow, and member of the Nikolić family, as the successor to her husband.
+Instead, the nobility installed Jelena Gruba, his widow, and a member of the Nikolić family, as the successor to her husband.